A feature film by Dorka Vermes

 Each of them sees in the other something they desperately need.
 Juli longs to escape her over-controlling family and the family's chihuahua breeding business; Noá wants to escape her own sense of rootlessness and isolation.
 Juli sees in Noá the possibility of freedom — Noá sees in Juli the possibility of stability.

-The biggest obstacle to their relationship is Juli's family, who strongly oppose her being in a lesbian relationship.
-To satisfy her family's expectations while still holding onto her relationship with Noá, Juli begins to live a double life.
-At first it seems like a fragile but workable solution — yet very soon it drags them both into an ever-deepening spiral of lies and increasingly extreme situations.
+The biggest obstacle is Juli's family, who strongly oppose her being in a lesbian relationship.
+To satisfy them while holding onto Noá, Juli begins to live a double life.

 03